Aaryea/Aaryea/README.md

 ### Hi there 👋

+Aaryea is a fourth year student at the University of Washington majoring in Mechanical Engineering with a focus in Mechanical design.
+He has an interest in Cybersecurity Risk management, Data Science, and DevOps.

 <!--
 **Aaryea/Aaryea** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.